Manage authentication profiles

 Create a new authentication profile

-To create a new authentication profile, follow these steps:
+To create a new authentication profile, select one of the following options:

 1. In the Apigee UI, select your Apigee Organization.